 The Yaeyama and the Miyako Islands are referred to as the Sakishima Islands (先島諸島 Sakishima shotō).

-Shurei (守礼) used to be the Imperial capital of the Ryukuan Kingdom, but is now a suburb of Naha.
+Shurei (守礼) used to be the Imperial capital of the Ryukuan Kingdom but is now a suburb of Naha.
 Visit the Shurei Kannon-dō, which has a traditional Okinawa roof but is a recent reconstruction, as well as Shuri Castle (首里城 Shuri-jō), the reconstructed palace of the Ryūkyū kings.
 The (admittedly rare) two-thousand yen bill features the Shurei Gate (守礼門 Shureimon (守礼門)), which is strongly Chinese in form.
-At the Ryusen Fabric Workshops craftsmen still make traditional bingata fabrics (see below for details).
+At the Ryusen Fabric Workshops craftsmen still, make traditional bingata fabrics (see below for details).
 They also contain a museum of local pottery and lacquerware, and items from ancient tombs, tools, traditional swords, kimono, etc. Visit the Gyokuryō (玉陵, Royal Tombs).
 Another conspicuous gate is the Kankaimon (歓会門), which is a mixture of Chinese and Korean styles adapted to the Ryukyuan style.
-The Okinawa Prefectural Museum, given to the Okinawan people by the US military, contains a large collection of prehistoric to modern day items, and details the history of the islands and influences from China and Japan.
+The Okinawa Prefectural Museum, given to the Okinawan people by the US military, contains an extensive collection of prehistoric to modern day items, and details the history of the islands and influences from China and Japan.

 Hokubu (Northern Okinawa) is less densely populated and has the Bashofu Hall in Kijoka Village, a workshop where you can see the production of bashofu cloth.